MTA1 World: Intekhab-e-Sukhan

-Intikhab-e-Sukhan is hosted by Mubarak Suiddique that features popular videos and nazm, or poetry.
+Intikhab-e-Sukhan is hosted by Mubarak Siddique that features popular videos and nazm, or poetry.
 Viewers can send messages to be read live on air and request particular nazms.
 The programme begins with a hamd, a poem expressing love and devotion to God, followed by a Naʽat praising the Prophet Muhammad.
 Intikhab-e-Sukhan includes poetry from some of the most exceptional poets of past and present.
 Couplets composed by Mirza Ghulam Ahmad are regularly featured.

 Faith Matters

 An Interactive program in English which allows viewers the opportunity to ask questions relating to faith in general.
 Questions asked vary widely in nature.

 Rah-e-Huda

 An Interactive program in Urdu which allows viewers the opportunity to ask questions relating to specifically Ahmadiyyat.
 Some of the questions asked include, concerning the second coming of the Messiah in the latter days, the prophecies, the death of Jesus and the Finality of Prophethood.
 The questions can be asked live via phone, fax, text or email.